quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   critical for high bandwidth connections.

-- Similarly, receiving and processing UDP packets can also be CPU intensive, and reducing acknowledgment frequency reduces this cost at a data sender.
+- Similarly, receiving and processing UDP packets can also be CPU intensive, and reducing number of packets that only contain acknowledgments also reduces this cost at a acknowledgments receiver which is the data sender.

 - For asymmetric link technologies, such as DOCSIS, LTE, and satellite, connection throughput in the forward path can become constrained